gip-inclusion/immersion-facile/back/README.md

 ### Generating JWT keys

-A pair of assymmetric keys is used for signing JWTs.
+A pair of asymmetric keys is used for signing JWTs.
 These are kept in JWT_PRIVATE_KEY and JWT_PUBLIC_KEY env variables (see below).
 You can use the following command to generate them:

 ```
 openssl ecparam -name prime256v1 -genkey -noout -out private.ec.key && openssl ec -in private.ec.key -pubout -out public.pem